defold/doc/docs/en/manuals/project-settings.md

 #### Max Sound Instances
 Max number of concurrent sound instances, i.e. actual sounds played at the same time. `256` by default.

+#### Use Thread
+If checked, the sound system will use threads for sound playback to reduce risk of stutter when the main thread is under heavy load.
+Checked by default.

 ## Sprite

 #### Max Count